Locheilside railway station

 Locheilside railway station is a railway station on the northern shore of Loch Eil in the Highland Council Area of Scotland.
 This station is on the West Highland Line, between Glenfinnan and Loch Eil Outward Bound, located 7 mi 79 chain from the former Banavie Junction near Fort William.
 ScotRail, who manage the station, operate all services.

 History

 Locheilside station opened on 1 April 1901.

 The station was host to a LNER camping coach from 1936 to 1939.

-20-year-old Norman Ahmed was last seen alighting from a train at the station on 27 August 2022 and was reported missing.
-However, he was later found safe and well.

 Facilities

 The station has a shelter, a bench, a help point and cycle racks, adjacent to a small car park.
 The station has step-free access.
 As there are no facilities to purchase tickets, passengers must buy one in advance, or from the guard on the train.

 Passenger volume

 The statistics cover twelve month periods that start in April.

 Services

-Four services call here each way on weekdays & Saturdays, and three each way on Sundays.
+Four services call on request here each way on weekdays & Saturdays, and three each way on Sundays.
 These are mostly through trains between Mallaig and Glasgow Queen Street, though one each way only runs between Mallaig and Fort William.